10 Best Hikes in Switzerland (for All Skill Levels) – Ultimate Summer Trails Guide

 Highlights: 360° views, Lake Lucerne, accessible funicular and lifts

-Where to Start: Klingenstock summit (via chairlift from Stoos, which is reached by funicular from Schlattli)
+Where to Start: Klingenstock summit (via chairlift from Stoos, reachable by funicular from Schlattli)

 Trail Map: Stoos – Ridge Hike Klingenstock-Fronalpstock

-This ridge is short but spectacular – I recommend starting early and staying for a meal at the Fronalpstock restaurant.
-The views are among the most rewarding for such a manageable hike.
+This ridge is short but spectacular.
+I recommend starting early and celebrating with a meal at the Fronalpstock restaurant afterward.
+The views from here are extraordinary for such a manageable hike.
 Here is a summary of our trip to Stoos.

 Valle Verzasca River Trail (Easy, Ticino)